Accroche Note

 Interviews 04.03.2021

 Accroche Note, which has been in existence for 30 years, is, like the Percussions de Strasbourg, a pioneer!
-This chamber ensemble, from 3 to 8 musicians, has created works by Tristan Murail, George Arperghis, Pascal Dusapin, Martin Matalon, Jean-Louis Agobet... and many others!
+This chamber ensemble, from 3 to 8 musicians, has premiered works by Tristan Murail, George Arperghis, Pascal Dusapin, Martin Matalon, Jean-Louis Agobet... and many others!

-In 2019, you created 17 plays: a great track record!
+In 2019, you created 17 pieces: a fine track record!

 A new album dedicated to Pascal Dusapin in 2020 to celebrate this passion for creation: